How To Bet On Horse Racing: A Beginner’s Betting Guide

 One exception would be if your horse is going off at long odds, in which case backup place and show bets can be considered.

-Win betting takes discipline.
+Win betting on horse racing takes discipline.
 You should not make a win bet, or any bet, in every race, for instance.
 It also requires a player to develop a keen sense of what the fair odds are for each horse in a race in order to find “overlays” that are being undervalued by the bettors.

 Place and show betting can be used if you are confident in a horse’s ability to “hit the board,” or finish first, second or third, but not in its ability to win the race.